Ventilator: Function

+Ventilator pressures labeled

 Modern ventilators are electronically controlled by a small embedded system to allow exact adaptation of pressure and flow characteristics to an individual patient's needs.
 Fine-tuned ventilator settings also serve to make ventilation more tolerable and comfortable for the patient.
 In Canada and the United States, respiratory therapists are responsible for tuning these settings, while biomedical technologists are responsible for the maintenance.
 In the United Kingdom and Europe the management of the patient's interaction with the ventilator is done by critical care nurses.

 The patient circuit usually consists of a set of three durable, yet lightweight plastic tubes, separated by function (e.g. inhaled air, patient pressure, exhaled air).
 Determined by the type of ventilation needed, the patient-end of the circuit may be either noninvasive or invasive.

 Noninvasive methods, such as continuous positive airway pressure (CPAP) and non-invasive ventilation, which are adequate for patients who require a ventilator only while sleeping and resting, mainly employ a nasal mask.
 Invasive methods require intubation, which for long-term ventilator dependence will normally be a tracheotomy cannula, as this is much more comfortable and practical for long-term care than is larynx or nasal intubation.

-Life-critical system
+Safety-critical system

-As failure may result in death, mechanical ventilation systems are classified as life-critical systems, and precautions must be taken to ensure that they are highly reliable, including their power supply.
+As failure may result in death, mechanical ventilation systems are classified as safety-critical systems, and precautions must be taken to ensure that they are highly reliable, including their power supply.
 Ventilatory failure is the inability to sustain a sufficient rate of CO2 elimination to maintain a stable pH without mechanical assistance, muscle fatigue, or intolerable dyspnea.
 Mechanical ventilators are therefore carefully designed so that no single point of failure can endanger the patient.
 They may have manual backup mechanisms to enable hand-driven respiration in the absence of power (such as the mechanical ventilator integrated into an anaesthetic machine).
 They may also have safety valves, which open to atmosphere in the absence of power to act as an anti-suffocation valve for spontaneous breathing of the patient.
 Some systems are also equipped with compressed-gas tanks, air compressors or backup batteries to provide ventilation in case of power failure or defective gas supplies, and methods to operate or call for help if their mechanisms or software fail.
 Power failures, such as during a natural disaster, can create a life-threatening emergency for people using ventilators in a home care setting.
 Battery power may be sufficient for a brief loss of electricity, but longer power outages may require going to a hospital.